maxpblum/make-album/README.md

 ### Edit your album

+Edit the following files *in your album directory* (not the original copies in the code repository) to get hot-reloaded changes to your album, which will also persist after reloading the page.

 * Use `sizing.json` to change the page size in `units` (e.g. inches, cm, mm), the number of pixels per unit (maybe a lower number is better for fast rendering while you play with the layout?
 Then you can make it higher before saving to